VilariStorms/Cumsay/README.md

 ```
 ## Install

-Packages are available for the the most popular distros but you can also build from source with:
+Packages are available for the most popular distros but you can also build from source with:

 ```
 user@femboy$ git clone https://github.com/VilariStorms/Cumsay.git && cd Cumsay